-- At 72 degrees F pot life is 45 minutes.
-Working time is 75 minutes.
-It cures to a solid in three hours and cures to its full strength in one to two days.
+- You have up to 75 minutes to assemble and clamp parts after the adhesive is applied.
+It cures to a solid in 3-4 hours, to a workable cure in 7-10 hours, and cures to its full strength in one to two days.
 It cures faster in warmer temperatures and slower in colder ones.

 - Clean up is simple.
 Wipe up spills with absorbent materials.
 Clean residue before it cures, with alcohol or acetone.

 - G/flex adheres tenaciously to difficult-to-glue hardwoods, both tropical and domestic varieties.